porfiriopaiz/site/content/2017_03_26_upgrading-from-fedora-22-to-fedora-23.rst

 Prerequisites for upgrading
 ---------------------------

-First, we make sure we have enough space on our ``/`` partition, since during the update process we will need to download the most recent version of each and every single of the packages installed in our system.
-Whereas there is a possibility that our cache may be full, it is good to remove the packages stored in it to freed space in case we need:
+Firstly, it's crucial to ensure ample space on our ``/`` partition.
+This is particularly important because the update process entails downloading the latest version of every single package installed in our system.
+While there's a chance that our cache might be brimming, it's advisable to clear out stored packages to free up space, just in case it's needed:

 .. code-block:: console

     su -c 'dnf clean all'

-Before we continue, we need to make sure that our system has installed the latest updates available from the different repositories enabled in our system.
-To do this, we must reconstruct the packages metadata cache and then apply the recent upgrades:
+Before we proceed, it's essential to verify that our system is up-to-date with the latest available updates from the enabled repositories.
+To accomplish this, we need to rebuild the packages' metadata cache and subsequently apply the recent upgrades:

 .. code-block:: console